amaarora/amaarora.github.io/_posts/2020-10-19-metric_learning.md

 ![](/images/softmax_loss.png "eq-2 Softmax Loss")

-If we plot the 2-dim features, we can look at the test set distribution as shown in the image below (note that this image is from the notebook and not from the original paper).
+If we plot the 2-dim features, we can look at the test set distribution as shown in the image from the paper below.

 ![](/images/mnist_test_set.png "fig-2 MNIST test features w Softmax Loss")